Table of Contents

 7 Most Affordable Places to Live in North Carolina in 2025

-North Carolina offers exceptional affordability with housing costs averaging 18-28% below the national median across its most budget-friendly cities.
-A family earning $75,000 can save approximately $4,200 annually on housing alone compared to expensive markets like California or New York, while enjoying the state’s mild climate and no tax on retirement income.
+Most affordable places to live in North Carolina offer exceptional affordability.
+Housing costs average 18-28% below the national median.
+As a result, a family earning $75,000 can save approximately $4,200 annually compared to expensive markets like California or New York.

 👉 From mountains to coast, enjoy affordable living anywhere in NC, start your North Carolina homes for sale search today.